ucsdCSE110wi16/CSE110M260T3/Scenarios.md

 #Scenarios
+#### Login
+Given that I have an account registered
+And I open the app to the Login Page
+When I enter in my email username and password
+And I press the login button
+Then the stats previously set should be remembered.
 #### Create Task
 Given I am signed in on a valid account
 And I am on the task page